mitre/ptmatchadapter/examples/resourceRetriever/README.md

 ==================

 This example application invokes a given URL expected to represent a FHIR search.
-The resources in the returned Bundle are extracted an posted to the specified destination FHIR server.
+The resources in the returned Bundle are extracted and can be written to individual files, posted to a specified destination FHIR server, or both.

 This application is UNFINISHED.

+## Configuration

+application.properties
+src.fhir.server.base
+searchExpr
+doWriteToFile
+doPostToFhirServer
+dest.fhir.server.base

+## Running the Application

+### Using Gradle
+1. Open a command line console.
+2. Change your working directory to the project's top level folder (i.e., ptmatchadapter).
+3. Enter the following and press the Enter key:

+   gradlew :examples:resourceRetriever:bootRun

+## Stopping the Application

+Enter <Ctrl>-c in the console in which the application was started.

-__TO DO__
+## __TO DO__
 * Add support for command line options
   * search URL
   * HTTP Method (POST or GET)